justinxunhengdong/portfolio/docs/assets/md_content/4_BHBR.md

 _Better Habits Battle Royale's clickthrough prototype._

 ## Introduction
-Better Habits Battle Royale (BHBR) was a prototype social mobile application created for a third-year Social Mobile Computing course that aims to use the framing of competition among its users to encourage prolonged behaviour change.
-To do this, much research was conducted into subjects such as motivation and self-determination theory, honesty and accountability, message framing and digital atmospheres.
+Better Habits Battle Royale (BHBR) was a prototype social mobile application created for a third-year Social Mobile Computing course, that aims to use the framing of competition among its users to encourage prolonged behaviour change.
+To do this, research was conducted into subjects such as motivation and self-determination theory, honesty and accountability, message framing and digital atmospheres.

 ![Cultural Probes](./assets/img/md/bhbr/cultural_probes.jpg)